The Norwich Society

 The SP&T focuses on ‘big matters and the future’ by initiating actions and responding to official consultations in the context of a longer-term view of our city.
 It’s a hinge-point between the heritage of the past and the development of the future, seeking to influence decisions by being informed by the past and inspired by the opportunities ahead.

-Conservation and Development Committee
+Building Conservation Committee

-The CDC considers new development and its effect on existing heritage, as well as working towards preserving and enhancing existing historic buildings and identifying new uses.
+The BCC considers new development and its effect on existing heritage, as well as working towards preserving and enhancing existing historic buildings and identifying new uses.
 The city contains one of the oldest medieval street plans and features over 1,500 listed buildings; from a Town Planning perspective, these can create challenges for new developments, but working with the City Council and Norwich Preservation Trust, the committee promotes continuing use of older buildings in the city.

 The committee meets every other month to review relevant issues.
 The committee has an ongoing dialogue with the City Council, and currently meets twice a year to consider Heritage at Risk in the city.
 This committee is particularly well suited to anyone with an interest in history, historic architecture, or archaeology.